8 Best Things To Do In Kerala, India (Plus best cities to visit)

 From dew-riddled tea plantations to spectacular sunrises & sunsets, Kerala has it all.
 Moreover, throw in an authentic punch of food delicacies and you have a perfect travel destination.
 This article shares the best things to do in Kerala including attractions, towns to visit, and best foods to try.

 Kerala is a southern state in the sub-continent of India.
 It is popularly known as God’s Own Country.
-It will not be an overstatement to say that this is a fitting honor given to Kerala.
+It’s an overstatement to say that this is a fitting honor given to Kerala.
 Dipped in culture and surrounded by enchanting vistas, Kerala is worthy of this superlative.
-Right from backwaters to fog covered mountains.
+Right from backwaters to fog-covered mountains.

 Kerala is known not just for lush green tea plantations.
 This state is known for its serene winding backwaters.
 Kerala is also popular for spice plantations.
 When you visit Kerala, you are sure to unwind in the salubrious climes.
 Forests, beaches, and hill stations also stand as the best places to visit in Kerala.

 Read on to learn more about the best things to do in this wonderful state located at the southwestern end of India.

 Best Destinations To Visit In Kerala

 Kerala is a small state in India, but she is home to many attractive destinations.
 Here are some cities that are worth visiting in Kerala.
 You can try including these destinations and experiences in a 7-day Kerala Itinerary to get the best out of your trip.